IELTS graph 275 - How frequently people in the USA ate fast food

 You should spend about 20 minutes on this task.

-The chart below shows how frequently people in the USA ate at fast food restaurants between 2003 and 2013.
+The chart below shows how frequently people in the USA ate at fast-food shops between 2003 and 2013.

 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.